Mjz86/String/README.md

 shares (no alloc) sharables and copies (alloc) the non-sharables based on `(is_sharable&&!is_ownerized)`.
 Copy does a memcpy (no alloc) if an allocation doesn't occur; if not, calls share.

+# future versions:
+in the next release,  ill provide wrappers for mutation, null termination , and tuned sso . i also plan to support unicode with another library component that integrates with the byte-string, currently,  i want to implement the rope, but these two are planned.

 # The Rope Counterpart

 I'm currently designing a semi-immutable post-modern COW and SSO-optimized rope